siming-deng/CIS4130_Big_Data_Technologies/README.md

 ### data_preprocessing.py
 > Location of the code for data preprocessing before fitting a machine learning model.
 ### machine_learning_models.py
-> Location of the code for machine learning models and evaluatio of the performance.
+> Location of the code for machine learning models and evaluation of the performance.

 ## Summary of the Dataset and Challenges had in Cleaning and Feature Engineering